 - Release Date

 Bush’s second story is arguably the best, combining graphic brutality with undeniable hilarity.
 Inside a small apartment, the signal has driven yuppie wife Anna (Cheri Christian) to kill her yuppie husband just before their New Year’s Eve party.
 Now Anna waits for guests to arrive, her husband’s blood splattered about her face and fancy pink sweater.
 As a few survivors half-mad from the outside carnage hole-up with her (including the pointedly insane Lewis), an actual party guest, Jim (Chad McKnight), arrives for the festivities.
 Oblivious to, or perhaps in shock from the signal’s resulting bloodshed, Jim concerns himself with appeasing his unfulfilled libido, ignoring the dead body on the floor and the blood-soaked clothes of his fellow party guests.
-Meanwhile, it’s clear the apartment’s survivors have all been ravaged by “The Crazy” (none too far from England’s residents in 28 Days Later, infected with “rage”).
+Meanwhile, the apartment’s survivors have all been ravaged by “The Crazy” (none too far off from England’s residents in 28 Days Later, infected with “rage”).

-Low-budget horror, even when it does well on the festival circuit, usually finds its way onto Blockbuster’s direct-to-video shelves, forgotten for all time, or at least until some bored horror junkie decides to take a risk and rent something like Right at Your Door.
+Even when it does well on the festival circuit, low-budget horror usually finds its way onto Blockbuster’s direct-to-video shelves, forgotten for all time, or at least until some bored horror junkie decides to take a risk and rent something like Right at Your Door.
 Despite being a small, independently produced shocker, The Signal impressed Magnolia Pictures’ executives enough at the Sundance Film Festival to deem acquisition for theatrical distribution.
 While press remains virtually nonexistent and theater exposure almost nil, you may have to seek this one out.
 But I assure you, horror fans will be wowed by its unrelenting intensity, dizzying unrealities, and constant graphic, affecting shocks.